 However, microscopy analysis requires sample preparation, advanced microscope technology, specialist cameras and image analysis software; produced images must be assessed by qualified and experienced microscopy experts.

 Intertek provides a full range of Total Quality Assurance services related to sample preparation and independent examination to meet your needs, and we serve a diverse range of industries such as aerospace, oil, engineering and fabrication.

-Our in-house machine shop prepares the metal test samples for analysis and our microscopy team are metallurgy experts highly experienced in examining the microscopic images.
-We can obtain images typically between x10 and x1000 magnification and all images can be digitally photographed and attached to report findings.
+Our experienced laboratory analysts prepare the metal test samples for analysis via standard/specialist metallurgical preparation techniques for microscopic analysis, typically between X10 and X1000 magnification.
+All images can also be digitally photographed and attached to report findings.